Yoga Classes on Zoom

-I have been teaching yoga for over 17 years and completed my 2 year intense 500-hour training programme at the Ruth White School of Yoga.
-The style of yoga that I was taught was Iyengar, which is a form of Hatha yoga and with an emphasis on detail, precision and alignment in the static postures.
+I have been teaching yoga for over 18 years and completed my 2 year intense 500-hour training programme at the Ruth White School of Yoga.
+The style of yoga that I was taught was Iyengar, which is a form of Hatha Yoga with a stronger emphasis on detail, precision and alignment in the static postures.
 My Yoga Teacher Ruth trained with Iyengar himself and I feel privileged to have had such a thorough and excellent training master myself.

-A few years ago after I had been teaching yoga for a couple of years, I suffered some back pain and was advised that it was to do with a problem with my sacroiliac joint.
-The ligaments supporting the joint were slack and needed strengthening.
-I contacted our own Anatomy and Physiology teacher, Gary Carter, from our training course and proceeded to have some intense treatment with him.
+15 years ago I suffered severe back pain and was unable to even drive my car for a while.
+The ligaments supporting my sacroiliac joint were slack and desperately needed strengthening.
+I received treatment form our own Anatomy and Physiology teacher, Gary Carter from our training course.

 What to expect in one of my classes